-1 Relative to a 1990 to 2019 average.

-3 Scenarios are a plausible representation of future events.
-They are not predictions of forecasts, but they offer insight into the implications of developments and actions.
+- 1 Relative to a 1990 to 2019 average. - 2 Hindcasts are model results for a historical period.
+Hindcasts are useful for comparing observations with model estimates. - 3 Scenarios are a plausible representation of future events.
+They are not predictions or forecasts, but they offer insight into the implications of developments and actions.